Thomas T. Munford: Early life and education

+Civil War

 With the outbreak of the Civil War, Munford was mustered into the Confederate States Army on May 8, 1861 by Colonel Jubal A. Early and served as a lieutenant colonel with the 30th Virginia Volunteer Regiment, a mounted infantry regiment, which fought at the First Battle of Manassas.
 When the cavalry was reorganized under J.E.B.
 Stuart, he was promoted to colonel of the 2nd Virginia Cavalry as the 30th Virginia Volunteer Regiment had been redesignated.
 In the 1862 Shenandoah Valley Campaign, Munford served under Thomas J. "Stonewall" Jackson as commander of a cavalry brigade of two regiments, succeeded Colonel and acting Brigadier General Turner Ashby as commander of all of Jackson's cavalry, upon that officer's death, and fought well at the Battle of Cross Keys and captured many prisoners at Harrisonburg, Virginia.
 During the Peninsula Campaign, he led his men at the Battle of White Oak Swamp.
 He served with efficiency in the Second Manassas Campaign in which he was slightly wounded at Turkey Run Bridge and the Second Battle of Bull Run.
 Munford was temporarily given an independent command of Robertson's brigade in the Maryland Campaign.
 During that campaign he successfully cleared Leesburg, Virginia of Union forces at the Battle of Mile Hill so that the army could cross the Potomac River from there.
 He led his troops in a key defensive position protecting Crampton's Gap at the Battle of South Mountain.
 His men saw limited action at the Battle of Antietam.
-They participated in several of Stuart's cavalry battles during the 1863 Gettysburg Campaign and the Bristoe Campaign, as well as in cavalry actions in the Overland Campaign in Spring 1864 under Major General Fitzhugh Lee.
+They participated in several of Stuart's cavalry battles during the 1863 Gettysburg campaign and the Bristoe Campaign, as well as in cavalry actions in the Overland Campaign in Spring 1864 under Major General Fitzhugh Lee.

 Munford was appointed to duty as a brigadier commander by Fitzhugh Lee on November 9, 1864, but, despite being described as a general in several sources, he was never officially commissioned and confirmed as a brigadier general.
-He took command of Fitzhugh Lee's cavalry division late in the war with that general's promotion to cavalry corps commander.

-and fought at Five Forks, High Bridge, and Sailor's Creek.
-He led men away from the Army of Northern Virginia prior to General Robert E. Lee's surrender at Appomattox Court House and escaped with a goal of reaching North Carolina to link up with the army of General Joseph E. Johnston during the Carolinas Campaign.
+He took command of Fitzhugh Lee's cavalry division late in the war with that general's promotion to cavalry corps commander. and fought at Five Forks, High Bridge, and Sailor's Creek.
+He led men away from the Army of Northern Virginia prior to General Robert E. Lee's surrender at Appomattox Court House and escaped with a goal of reaching North Carolina to link up with the army of General Joseph E. Johnston during the Carolinas campaign.
 However, hearing that Johnston had since surrendered, Munford dispersed his force after reaching Lynchburg, Virginia.

+Personal life

+His first wife died in 1863, and Munford was remarried to her cousin, Emma Tayloe, daughter of Henrietta Ogle and William Henry Tayloe, in 1866.